Jacques Feldbau: World War II

-Arrest and deportation
+Arrest, deportation and death

 On the night of 24 to 25 June 1943 the "roundup of Gallia" took place whereby 38 Strasbourg university students were arrested in the Gallia university foyer in retaliation for three attacks against the Germans, following the execution on 24 June of two members of the Gestapo in the house of a resistance member, Professor Jean-Michel Flandin.
 Feldbau himself was not present in the house, but was arrested on 25 June in the morning, when he went to collect his PhD thesis.
 He was transferred to Drancy and then deported to Auschwitz, by train No. 60 of 7 October 1943, where he arrived on 10 October.
 The testimonies of survivors show the moral strength and support he brought to his companions.
 His mastery of several languages was a great help to him.
 He would have held seminars in mathematics on Sunday afternoon and a conference on quantum theory.

 On 16 January 1945, the camp was evacuated by the SS for death marches westward.
 Feldbau died of exhaustion in camp Ganacker, in Bavaria, two weeks before the end of the war.

 His remains were repatriated in 1957 by his sister, and he was reinterred in Cronenbourg.